shizuo-kaji/NWayBlender-Standalone/README.md

-# N-Way Blender - Standalone Application
+# N-Way Blender (WIP)

 Standalone C++ application for N-way mesh blending using libigl and Polyscope.
-Ported from the Maya plugin to be independent of proprietary 3D software.
+Ported from the [Maya plugin](https://github.com/shizuo-kaji/NWayBlenderMaya) to be independent of proprietary 3D software.

-## Features

-- Load multiple meshes (OBJ, PLY formats)
-- N-way shape interpolation with multiple blending modes
-- ARAP (As-Rigid-As-Possible) deformation
-- Weight controller using barycentric coordinates
-- Energy visualization
-- Real-time preview
-- Export blended meshes

-## Requirements

 ### Dependencies